Summer Red Conebush

 Spread: 5 feet

 This multi-stemmed shrub from the Protea family, has emerging foliage that is dazzling red in spring and summer, before fading to pale green; long lasting flower bracts remain red; avoid phosphorous fertilizers; perfect for water conservation gardens

 Summer Red Conebush features showy red daisy flowers with chartreuse eyes and brick red tips at the ends of the branches in early spring.
 The flowers are excellent for cutting.
 It has attractive grayish green foliage edged in red with hints of chartreuse which emerges red in spring.
 The narrow leaves are highly ornamental and remain grayish green throughout the winter.
-The fruit is not ornamentally significant.
 The brick red branches add an interesting dimension to the landscape.

 Summer Red Conebush is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.